1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 Note: The RMD rules do not apply to original owners of Roth IRAs.
 Because the government doesn't get to tax Roth withdrawals, it doesn't care whether you ever withdraw your money (although your heirs must take withdrawals).

 You don't need a computer or a degree in accounting to figure out how much you must withdraw from your IRAs.
 First, find the year-end balance of every traditional IRA you own.
 Second, add them together.
 Third, divide the total by a factor provided by the IRS that's based on your age and life expectancy.
-For most IRA owners who turn 70 1/2 in 2016, the divisor is 27.4.
+For most IRA owners who turned 70 1/2 in 2016, the divisor is 27.4.
 So, for example, if your IRAs held a total of $500,000 at the end of 2015, your RMD for 2016 is $18,248.
 (If you don't want to do the math, use our RMD calculator.
 IRA sponsors will be happy to help, too.)
 An IRA owner whose spouse is more than 10 years younger and the sole beneficiary of the account must use a different, larger factor, which will lead to a lower required payout.
 You'll find the right number in Table II of IRS Publication 590-B. (Remember, you can always take more than the minimum.)

 Once you know how much you must withdraw from your IRAs, you can choose which accounts to tap.
 You can withdraw the total RMD from a single IRA or spread the withdrawal over several.